nihaal-prasad/Binary-Bruteforce-Analyzer/README.md

 positional arguments:
   filename              The name of the executable you would like to
                         bruteforce.
-  start                 The first breakpoint will be set at this location,
+  start                 The first breakpoint will be set at this location.
+At
-                        where the input register or memory location will be changed to the next value in the range. stop                  The second breakpoint will be set at this location, where the output will be recorded. input                 The register or memory location that contains the input value that should be bruteforced.
+                        the breakpoint, the input register or memory location will be changed to the next value in the range. stop                  The second breakpoint will be set at this location.
+At the breakpoint, the output will be recorded. input                 The register or memory location that contains the input value that should be bruteforced.
 Example:
                         "eax".
 If using a memory location, please specify the